-Change of use to Class B1 uses (including light industry) and new development for such uses will be supported, where the impact on surrounding residential and community amenity, landscape, wildlife and cultural heritage is not unacceptable and other policy considerations are complied with.
+Change of use to Class B1 uses (including light industry) and new development for such uses will be supported, where the impact on the amenity of the area, landscape, wildlife and cultural heritage is not unacceptable and other policy considerations are complied with.
 Change to Class B2 uses (general industry) or Class B8 (distribution and storage) will generally be resisted.